arthurOmanko/HSVoiceCommandVR/README.md

 - Which Speech recognition Language Packs you have already installed or what you have set as \<Locale\> item are able to be checked via ${GameFolder}\UserData\dictionaries\Please_check_used_speech_recognition_engine.txt.
 - If you dont install Speech recognition Language Pack at all, you can use only voice pannel on GUI (not real voices).
 - Each Language Pack dictionary will be created automatically at first if not existing at all.
-- On each Language Pack dictionary (for example, en-US.txt, ja-JP.txt etc.), you can add/remove/change your favorite voice pronunciations as a row.
+- On each Language Pack dictionary (for example, en-US.txt, ja-JP.txt etc.), you can add/remove/change your favorite voice pronunciations as a row for each voice command.
+- Each voice pronunciation for each voice command on each Language Pack dictionary is distinguished by prefixes (or prefix word).
+Plese don't add/change voice pronunciation with same prefixs (or prefix word) as others.

 ## [Requirements]
 - Game updated with the last patch and DLC installed